sofyansitorus/WordPress-Yet-Easy-Settings/README.md

 get_option( 'wpyes_simple_field_1' );
 ```

-If you set the $setting_prefix value at third arguments in Wpyes constructor, then you need to perpend in when calling  *get_option** function to get the stored option value.
+If you set the $setting_prefix value at third arguments in Wpyes constructor, then you need to prepend that prefix when calling  *get_option** function.

 ```php
 if ( ! function_exists( 'wpyes_with_prefix' ) ) {